StanfordLegion/bootcamp-2015/regent/exercises/session1/part2/instructions.md

 Fill the for-loop given in the main task.

-## Bonus Point: Calculate FLOPS of your implementation.
+## Bonus: Calculate FLOPS of your implementation.

 We are giving you a helper function `helper.calculate_gflops` which takes the execution time and the flops per iteration of each of the three tasks, and computes the total FLOPS of the simulation.